To open the Server Administration wizard, choose it from the Panorama menu.

 If this database exists on this computer, you can simply choose Open to open the database right from the Server Administration window.
 If there is more than one copy of this database on your local computer, this command will open the copy that was most recently opened.

-Note: If the has never been opened on this computer, and wasn’t downloaded using the Server Administration window, the Open option will be disabled.
+Note: If the database has never been opened on this computer, and wasn’t downloaded using the Server Administration window, the Open option will be disabled.
 For example, this will happen if the database was transferred via email or AirDrop.
 In that case you must open the database manually the first time so that the Server Administration window knows where it is.

 If this database exists on this computer, you can use this command to reveal it in the Finder.
 If there is more than one copy of this database on your local computer, this command will reveal the copy that was most recently opened.